Featured Home for Sale at 108 Village Crest Drive Morgantown WV.

 In 2002, the Recreational Opportunities For All Young Kids Initiative, Inc (ROFAYKI) opened its doors as “The Fun Factory” to support parents and caregivers in their desire to actively participate in their children’s learning and to offer social support to children and their families.
 ROFAYKI is a not-for-profit 501 (c)(3) organization.

-In February of 2011, the Fun Factory changed its name and focus to become the Children’s Discovery Museum of West Virginia.
+In February 2011, the Fun Factory changed its name and focus to become the Children’s Discovery Museum of West Virginia.
 The museum operates on admission, memberships, donations, fundraisers, grants, and sponsorships.

 10) Dorsey’s Knob Park